jhueppauff/BotPlayground/README.md

 # BotInADay
-Content of the MS Bot in a Day event
+Contains the content and Demos from the MS Bot in a Day event in Munich (13.04.2018)